Differences between obrt, d.o.o. and j.d.o.o. companies in Croatia

 For detailed information on how to open and close a j.d.o.o., view this post.

-D.o.o.
-(Jednostavno društvo s ograničenom odgovornošću) is the most common type of company for small entrepreneurs.
-The cost of establishment is approximately 5.000 kuna.
-The initial start-up capital is 20.000 kuna, which can be used by the owners immediately.
+A d.o.o. (društvo s ograničenom odgovornošću) is the most common type of company for small entrepreneurs.
+The cost of establishment is approximately 560 euros.
+The initial start-up capital is 2.500 euros, which can be used by the owners immediately.
 Although, the start-up capital can be around 25.000 eura euros if you are seeking to get a work and residence permit as the owner of the company.

-For more information on how to open and close a d.o.o., view this post.
+Learn how to open and close a d.o.o. in this post.

-The obrt’s owner is responsible for obrt’s duties, liabilities and associated personal property while owners of j.d.o.o. and d.o.o. have a limited responsibility and liability as it relates to the company’s property only.
+The obrt’s owner is responsible for obrt’s duties, liabilities, and associated personal property.
+Owners of j.d.o.o. and d.o.o. have limited responsibility and liability as it relates to the company’s property only.

 J.d.o.o. and d.o.o. are required to manage all the business books according to the dual accountancy principle.
-Book entries are done when the bill is released and PDV has to be paid even if an invoice isn’t charged on time.
-A licensed accountant is required, either on staff or a third party.
+Book entries are done when the bill is released, and PDV has to be paid even if an invoice isn’t charged on time.
+A licensed accountant is recommended, either on staff or a third party.

 Obrt can manage its business books according to the simple accountancy principle, which is simpler and cheaper.
 Owners can manage their books independently, on their own.
-Book entries are done when the bill is charged, which means that their receivables are only charged invoices.
+Book entries are done when the bill is charged, meaning their receivables are only charged invoices.

-If you’re the obrt’s owner, you’ll have to pay for all the taxes (pension, health insurance, employment, safety at work) totaling approximately 1.800 kuna per month.
-That means that taxes have to be paid even if you don’t achieve any profit in a given month.
+If you’re the obrt’s owner, you’ll have to pay for all the contributions – pension, health insurance, employment, safety at work.
+Contributions must be paid even if you don’t achieve any profit in a given month.
 View the latest contributions in this post.

-The j.d.o.o. and d.o.o. are obligated to employ at least one employee (a director) whose minimal bruto salary must be 5.491,20 kuna for full-time working hours.
-Taxes are around 1.160 kuna per month.
-An employee also has an option to work part-time, but a director must be full time.
+J.d.o.o. and d.o.o. are obligated to employ at least one employee (a director) whose bruto salary is at least the minimum wage set for directors.
+An employee also has the option to work part-time, but a director must be full-time.

-An obrt’s owners usually have the possibility to choose between 3 different types of taxes.
-They usually pay an income tax, but it is possible to choose another taxation type if it’s more suitable for obrt’s management.
+Obrt’s owners can choose between 3 different types of taxes.
+They can pay an income tax, but it is possible to choose another taxation type if it’s more suitable for obrt’s management.

-- Porez na dohodak (an income tax) – Owner pays a progressive tax rate of on income (dohodak)
+- Porez na dohodak (income tax) – the owner pays a progressive tax rate on income

-- Porez na dobit (a profit tax) – Owner pays taxes for the gained profit according to the 20% rate
+- Porez na dobit (profit tax) – the owner pays taxes for the gained profit according to the 20% rate

 J.d.o.o. and d.o.o. do not have the option to choose how they are taxed.